 Dr. Charles A. Barth received his Ph.D. from UCLA, and was a National Science Foundation Postdoctoral Fellow at the University of Bonn from 1958-59.
 Before coming to LASP, he worked as a Research Physicist at the Jet Propulsion Laboratory from 1959 to 1965.
 Dr. Barth was the Director of LASP from 1965 to 1992.
 He was an Associate Professor from 1965 to 1967 and a Professor in the Department of Astrophysical and Planetary Sciences from 1967 to 2002.
-Dr. Barth has been a Professor Emeritus at LASP and in the Department of Astrophysical and Planetary Sciences at CU Boulder since 2002.
+Dr. Barth was a Professor Emeritus at LASP and in the Department of Astrophysical and Planetary Sciences at CU Boulder from 2002 through 2014.

 The John T. Gosling Endowed Fellowship

-In this first year of the John T. Gosling Endowed Fellowship, two fellowships of $2,000 will be awarded to entering graduate students who have demonstrated an intention to study solar-terrestrial physics and/or space plasma physics including the study of the Sun, the study of the solar wind, the study of the Sun-Earth connection, and the study of the solar wind’s interaction with the Earth’s magnetosphere.
+For the John T. Gosling Endowed Fellowship, two fellowships of $2,000 will be awarded to graduate students who have demonstrated an intention to study solar-terrestrial physics and/or space plasma physics including the study of the Sun, the study of the solar wind, the study of the Sun-Earth connection, and the study of the solar wind’s interaction with planetary magnetospheres.

-Departments admitting graduate students for the 2014 Fall semester are encouraged to send a one-page description of the candidate student’s academic background and what projects the candidate might be working on at CU, to firstname.lastname@example.org by March 1st, 2014.
+CU faculty are encouraged to send a one-page description of the prospective recipient’s academic background and what projects the candidate will (or might be) working on at CU, to email@example.com.

-Dr. John (Jack) T. Gosling is a retired Senior Research Associate at the University of Colorado’s Laboratory for Atmospheric and Space Physics (LASP).
-He is also a retired Laboratory Fellow at Los Alamos National Laboratory.
-He received his PhD in physics from the University of California Berkeley in 1965.
+Dr. John (Jack) T. Gosling was a Senior Research Associate at the University of Colorado’s Laboratory for Atmospheric and Space Physics (LASP).
+He was also a Laboratory Fellow at Los Alamos National Laboratory.
+Dr. Gosling received his PhD in physics from the University of California Berkeley in 1965.

-Dr. Gosling’s research has focused on the large-scale structure and magnetic topology of the solar wind, coronal mass ejections, solar wind and geomagnetic disturbances, magnetic reconnection, collisionless shocks, and particle acceleration in space.
-He has worked extensively with plasma and magnetic field data from Vela 2 and 3, IMP 6, 7, and 8, ISEE 1, 2, and 3, Helios, Ulysses, Wind, the Advanced Composition Explorer (ACE), and STEREO and with coronagraph data from Skylab.
+Dr. Gosling’s research focused on the large-scale structure and magnetic topology of the solar wind, coronal mass ejections, solar wind and geomagnetic disturbances, magnetic reconnection, collisionless shocks, and particle acceleration in space.
+He worked extensively with plasma and magnetic field data from Vela 2 and 3, IMP 6, 7, and 8, ISEE 1, 2, and 3, Helios, Ulysses, Wind, the Advanced Composition Explorer (ACE), and STEREO and with coronagraph data from Skylab.
 He was the Principal Investigator for data analysis for plasma experiments on IMP 6, 7, and 8 and ISEE 1, 2, and 3.
-He is currently actively involved in analyzing and interpreting solar wind data from ACE, Wind, and STEREO
+He also was actively involved in analyzing and interpreting solar wind data from ACE, Wind, and STEREO.